yllsson/manipulate-products-test/README.md

 * Style the website

+* Use ES6 Features.

 ### Delivery

 Clone the repo, solve the tasks and push your code to a public GitHub repo.
 Send a link to the solution to flo@archerknight.com.
+Think about what you've sent as the production/final version of the app.